aws-samples/iam-identity-center-team/docs/docs/deployment/configuration/cognito_machine_auth.md

 client_secret="MyClientSecret"
 ```

-These credentials can then be used for accessing the TEAM graph api programmatically with the language of your choice and can also be used to configure the [terraform provider for awsteam](https://registry.terraform.io/providers/brittandeyoung/awsteam/latest).
+These credentials can then be used for accessing the TEAM graph API programmatically with the language of your choice and can also be used to configure the [terraform provider for awsteam](https://registry.terraform.io/providers/brittandeyoung/awsteam/latest).

 ### Using Machine Authentication with the Graph API